nanodesigns/download-via-email/readme.txt

 = 1.0.0 =
 * A rudimentary WordPress plugin to enable sending download link to email address
+* Completely in WordPress database schema - no other table, no column
+* Email storage

 == Upgrade Notice ==

 = 1.0.0 =
-A rudimentary WordPress plugin to enable sending download link to email address
+A rudimentary WordPress plugin to enable sending download link to email address Completely in WordPress database schema - no other table, no column Email storage